Asheena Guymala sets a camera trap for a biodiversity survey. (c) David Hancock

 The Traditional Owners of the Warddeken Indigenous Protected Area formed Warddeken Land Management Ltd. in 2007.
-This aboriginal owned, not-for-profit company combines traditional ecological knowledge with Western science to manage and protect one of Australia’s most unique environments.
+Our Aboriginal owned, not-for-profit company combines traditional ecological knowledge with western science to manage and protect one of Australia’s most unique environments.

 Fire management & carbon abatement

 Over many years Warddeken Land Management has been a key partner in the development of the innovative technique of abating the greenhouse gases produced in wildfires through implementing a combination of traditional and modern fire management techniques.
 By conducting prescribed burns in the early dry season and some fire suppression in the late dry season, the Warddeken Rangers are able to manage the timing, intensity and scale of wildfires, protecting the environment and reducing greenhouse gas emissions.

 This methodology underpins the ground breaking West Arnhem Land Fire Abatement (WALFA) project where industry, government and community work together to offset greenhouse gas emissions.
 This project, initiated in 2006 sees ConocoPhillips and the Darwin Liquefied Natural Gas facility in Darwin work with the Northern Territory Government and the Darwin Centre for Bushfire Research to fund the work of 5 ranger groups over 2,800,000 hectares to protect the environment and produce an annual offset of 100,000 tonnes of greenhouse gases.